 By upgrading, we did find “ improved scopes (such as YCbCr for Create and Pro, and Split View and CIE solely for Pro), and end-to-end 10-bit support (a Pro-only feature).”
 Pro subscribers also have access to Automated Quality Control.
 We thought this was an interesting inclusion, a useful tool for broadcast editors to quickly meet international delivery requirements.

-On the cloud storage front, Adobe Premiere provides 100GB to store your videos, so accessing footage is very efficient.
+If you want a video editor with the best cloud storage front, Adobe Premiere provides 100GB to store your videos, so accessing footage is very efficient.
 Lightworks doesn’t have its own online storage facilities, but does support third-party imports from Google Drive, Google Photos, pCloud, Box, OneDrive, and Dropbox.
 Just click on the plus symbol next to ‘Libraries to sign in.

 - Premiere Pro: Integrates with After Effects